Navigate the brief menu below to find the answers to your questions.

 A: For live classes, materials are provided on the first day of class.
 After the class, you will have access to online practice questions for a full year.
-For live webinars, course materials are mailed 2-4 business days after your course registration.
-With on-demand courses, materials are available in your online Everblue course portal.
+For live and on-demand webinars, materials are available in your online Everblue course portal.

 Q: Can I get materials early for the live class to begin studying?

 A: To avoid the extra costs of printing and shipping, we will not send materials early to a student attending a live classroom training.
 There are a number of online resources available on Everblue's student portal.
 If you choose to begin studying before the class begins, we recommend that you browse the course portal and utilize these resources.

 Q: Does Everblue provide job placement after completion of all required courses?

 A: No. We do not provide job placement, but we frequently refer students to job openings from our partners and customers.
 We have many great hiring success stories.
-To see a listing of open job positions, please visit our Job Board.
+To see a list of our employment partners, please visit our Job Board.